Border bases and order ideals: a polyhedral characterization: Introduction

-In many cases though it can be advantageous to compute border bases for order ideals that do not necessarily stem from a degree-compatible term ordering.
-It has been an open question to characterize the admissible order ideals of a given zero-dimensional ideal.
-This question has been answered for degree-compatible order ideals in \cite{BP2009} (not to confuse with degree-compatible term orderings!).
-We will extend our previous results to provide a full characterization of all admissible order ideals.
-The concept of border bases and in particular the border basis algorithm is rather old and (re-)appeared in different fields of mathematics including computer algebra, discrete optimization, logic, and cryptography independently under different names (see e.g.,\cite{auzinger1988eac,moller1993sae,mourrain1999ncn})).
-A coherent framework was introduced in \cite{kehrein2005cbb,kehrein2006cbb,kehrein14asv} and \cite[Section 6.4]{kreuzer2005cca}.
+Surprisingly, it turns out that there are deep connections to other mathematical disciplines and border bases represent the combinatorial structure of the ideal under consideration in a canonical way.
+Although the use of border basis as a concise framework is quite recent (see e.g., \cite{kehrein2005cbb,kehrein2006cbb,kehrein14asv}), the concept of border bases and in particular the border basis algorithm is rather old and has been reinvented in different fields of mathematics including computer algebra, discrete optimization, logic, and cryptography under different names.
+In summary, border bases have been successfully used for solving zero-dimensional systems of polynomial equations (see, e.g., \cite{auzinger1988eac,moller1993sae,mourrain1999ncn}), which in particular include those with 0/1 solutions and thus a large variety of combinatorial problems.

-In discrete mathematics and combinatorial optimization, Alon's \emph{polynomial method} (cf.\ \cite{alon1999PolyMethod,alon1996PolyMethod}) and variants of the border basis algorithm have been used to formulate and test satisfiability of large classes of combinatorial problems (see e.g., \cite[Section 2.3]{deLoera2009cpe}, \cite{deLoera2009ecps,deLoera2008hna}, and references contained therein).
-Another link between border bases and the Sherali\textendash Adams closure, a method for convexification used in combinatorial optimization, was recently investigated in \cite{SP20092}.
-Border bases also have applications in cryptography where sparse quadratic systems have to be solved.
-These systems arise when rewriting the S-boxes of crypto systems as polynomial equations.
-For example, the celebrated XL, XSL, MutantXL attacks (see e.g., \cite{kreuzerAlgAttack,courtois2000eas}) are essentially equivalent to the reformulation-linearization-technique of Sherali and Adams.